Radiative decays of the second shell $\Lambda_b$ and $\Xi_b$ bottom baryons: Results and Discussion

 In this section, we present our results for the electromagnetic decay widths of the second shell singly bottom baryons decaying to ground and $P$-wave excited states.
 We use the formalism introduced in Ref.~\cite{Garcia-Tecocoatzi:2023btk}.
 We compute the electromagnetic decays of the $\Lambda_b$ and the $\Xi_b$ baryons belonging to the flavor ${\bf {\bar{3}}}_{\rm F}$-plet using \mbox{Eq. (\ref{gammaEM})}.
 Our results are presented in Tables~\ref{lambdas0EM}-\ref{cascades-EM} for the $\Lambda_b$, $\Xi_b^{0}$ and $\Xi_b^{-}$ baryons respectively.

 In the first column of Tables~\ref{lambdas0EM}-\ref{cascades-EM} we report the baryon name with its predicted mass, taken from Ref.~\cite{Garcia-Tecocoatzi:2023btk}.
 In the second column, we provide the total angular momentum and parity $\bf J^{\rm P}$.
 In the third column, we show the internal configuration of the baryon $\left| l_{\lambda},l_{\rho}, k_{\lambda},k_{\rho}\right\rangle$ within the three-quark model, where $l_{\lambda,\rho}$ represent the orbital angular momenta and $k_{\lambda,\rho}$ denote the number of nodes of the $\lambda$ and $\rho$ oscillators.
-In the fourth column, we present the spectroscopic notation $^{2S+1}L_{x,J}$ associated with each state, where the subscript $x$ specifies the orbital excitation and $x$ is one of the values $x=\lambda$, $\lambda\lambda$, $\rho$, $\rho\rho$, or $\lambda\rho$.
-Namely, $\lambda$ indicates a single $\lambda$-mode excitation, $\lambda\lambda$ represents a double $\lambda$-mode excitation, $\rho$ denotes a single $\rho$-mode excitation, $\rho\rho$ corresponds to a double $\rho$-mode excitation, and $\lambda\rho$ signifies a mixed excitation.
+In the fourth column, we present the spectroscopic notation $^{2S+1}L_{x,J}$ associated with each state as defined in Sec.~\ref{Masses}.
 Starting from the fifth column, we present our numerical electromagnetic decay widths calculations.
-Each column corresponds to an electromagnetic decay channel, the decay products are indicated at the top of the column; the second row shows the same spectroscopic notation $^{2S+1}L_{x, J}$ for these final states.

 We compare our results with those previously obtained in the analysis performed in Ref.~\cite{Yao:2018jmc}, where the authors only considered the decays from the $D_{\lambda}$-wave to the $P_{\lambda}$-wave singly bottom baryons using CQM, while in Ref.~\cite{Peng:2024pyl} the decays from the $D_{\lambda}$-wave and $\lambda$-mode radial excitation to the ground states and $P_{\lambda}$-wave singly bottom baryons were studied.
-This comparison is presented in Tables~\ref{lambdas0EM}--\ref{cascades-EM}, which demonstrate that these studies considered only a small subset of the possible second-shell states in their calculations.
+This comparison is presented in Tables~\ref{lambdas0EM}--\ref{cascades-EM}, which demonstrate that those studies considered only a small subset of the possible second-shell states in their calculations.

 Table~\ref{lambdas0EM} shows that our results for the decay channel $^{2}D_{\lambda\lambda,5/2} \, \Lambda_b \rightarrow \, ^{2}P_{\lambda,3/2} \, \Lambda_b$ are significantly larger than those reported in Refs.~\cite{Yao:2018jmc} and~\cite{Peng:2024pyl}.
 Both studies employed the same Close and Copley approximation of the electromagnetic Hamiltonian; however, the methodologies differ in their treatment of spatial wave functions.
 In Ref.~\cite{Yao:2018jmc}, the authors adopted harmonic oscillator wave functions, whereas in Ref.~\cite{Peng:2024pyl}, numerical spatial wave functions obtained via the Gaussian Expansion Method were used to evaluate the transition amplitudes.
 The resulting decay width in Ref.~\cite{Peng:2024pyl} is approximately 270\% larger than that reported in Ref.~\cite{Yao:2018jmc}, highlighting that the primary difference between the two studies lies in the choice of wave functions.